|

 For large areas, apply the epoxy with a foam swab to create a texture in the surface.
 A slight overfill of epoxy may be desired to allow for any slight shrinkage when the epoxy cures.
 Cure the epoxy as recommended.

-If needed, use a precision knife or fine scraper and scrape off any excess epoxy.
+Use a precision knife or fine scraper and scrape off any excess epoxy if needed.
 Scrape until the new epoxy surface is level with the surrounding circuit board surface.
 Then, remove all loose material and clean the area.
-If some scraping was necessary, it may be advisable to mix and apply an additional thin coat of epoxy to seal any scraped areas.
+If some scraping is necessary, mixing and applying an additional thin coat of epoxy may be advisable to seal any scraped areas.

-Finally, visually examine the repaired are for texture and color match, and apply electrical tests to conductors around the repaired area as applicable.
+Finally, visually examine the repaired area for texture and color match and apply electrical tests to conductors around the repaired area as applicable.

 Several members of the Circuit Technology Center team contributed to this feature story.